10 Cut Flower Garden Ideas

-Identify an area of the garden which receives a lot of light, ideally six hours or more each day.
-The location should be free of uneven shade, and should allow easy access to maintain and cut the flowers.
+Identify an area of the garden that receives a lot of light, ideally six hours or more each day.
+The location should be free of uneven shade and should allow easy access to maintain and cut the flowers.
 A long narrow border, circular border, or plain square can all work well.
 Mark out the bed with stakes around the edge, and connect them with string or twine to clearly define the area.

 2. Prepare the border

-Remove all weeds and grass from the marked out area, so that the space is clear of anything other than soil.
+Remove all weeds and grass from the marked-out area, so that the space is clear of anything other than soil.
 Add Scotts Osmocote® Compost Premium Soil Improver to provide a boost to the soil.